changmw/chang-cantontese-input/gclisp/readme.txt

 Course work using Golden Common LISP for DOS.
+Back then, AutoCAD could use LISP.